grape-vines/grape-vines.github.io/readme.md

 ## A simple SPA project created for JS Applications course

 * GRAPE-VINES is a landing page for a grape vines' nursery, which provides basic bussiness information about the organization - products, certificates, contacts, geo location, etc.
 * Users can experience custom search of products by name, by type or both.
-Direct communication with the nursery is also provided.
+Direct communication with the nursery is also supported.

 ## Technologies used:
 * HTML, CSS, Javascript